CoderDojoSI/course/tasks/tasks/hacking_challenges.md

 Then, you can register on any other of those sites and **do their challenges**.
 (You can also work on WeChall challenges first.)
-Most sites will require a registration before you can see the challenges, but let that not deter you from reviewing all the sites carefully.
-Some challenges will likely be above your head (and even your all-knowing instructors couldn't solve them), some you should find fairly easy to moderate.
+Most sites will require a registration before you can view the challenges, but let that not deter you from reviewing all the sites carefully.
+Some challenges will likely be over your head (and even your all-knowing instructors couldn't solve them), some you should find fairly easy to moderate.